goldbergyoni/nodebestpractices/sections/errorhandling/documentingusingswagger.md

-# Document RESTful API errors using Swagger
+# Document API errors using Swagger or GraphQL

 ### One Paragraph Explainer